madhunadhgurram/Decoding_the_Language_of_Hands/README.md

-# Decoding the Language of Hands-Machine Learning in Sign Language
+# Decoding the Language of Hands-Machine Learning in Sign Language.

 # -> Working demonstration of the project :-